wernerdaehn/CC3D-CableCam-Controller/Implementation.md

 _$m 1_ | Passthrough mode.
 Essentially output = input.
 All the control does is converting the receiver signal into an ESC servo output signal.
 Useful for testing and to calibrate the ESC for neutral/max/min points.
 _$m 2_ | Passthrough with speed limits.
 The stick movements is filtered through the acceleration and speed filter, thus being turned into a ramp.
 Enpoints are not considered.
 _$m 3_ | Passthough with speed limits & end points.
 In addition to the _$m 2_ mode, the end points are considered as well.
 The default mode, the mode that should be used all the time.
-_$n_ | Prints the neutral point of the input and the range.
+_$n_ | Prints the neutral point of the input, the neutral range and the 100% range.
 Make sure that the neutral point is the same value _$i_ shows for the speed channel when the RC stick is in idle.
-_$n int int_ | set the neutral point to the first value and the range to the second.
-The default value of _$n 992 30_ would consider all stick values from 962 to 1022 as idle.
+_$n int int int_ | set the neutral point to the first value and the neutral range to the second.
+The third value is the maximum deflection from neutral.
+The default value of _$n 992 30 800_ would consider all stick values from 962 to 1022 as idle and values from 1023 to 1762 as thrust.
 _$N_ | Prints the neutral point and range of the ESC output pwm signal.
 _$N int int_ | sets the neutral point and range.
 The default _$N 1500 30_ creates a pwm signal with a puls width of 1500us in idle and to create movement overcomes the neutral range of the ESC by starting with 1530 (or 1470 for reverse).
 This should match the defaults of the ESC but ESC calibration is adviced.
 The better these values match the ESC, the faster the response times at start.
 _$p_ | Print the low endpoint, the high endpoint and the current position.